Covid-19 and your information - Updated on 17 April 2020

 The Trust promotes research with a view to improving future care.
 Researchers can improve how physical and mental health can be treated and prevented.
 If you are happy for your personal confidential information to be used for both your individual care and treatment and research and planning, you do not need to do anything.

-However, if you do not want your personal confidential information used for any research and planning you have the right to opt out to your information being used for research and planning by registering your choice here.
+However, if you do not want your personal confidential information used for any research and planning you have the right to opt out.
+Visit the National Data op out guidance here.
 If you choose to opt out you can still consent to your data being used for specific individual research and or planning purposes.

 For further details on how your information is used in research please visit the Health Research Authority - patient information, health and care research.